Work for tomorrow: Identifying innovations to respond to an ageing workforce

 With an ageing workforce, we need to fundamentally rethink the way we work, learn and live.
 We cannot afford to leave anyone behind.

-As such, we have launched an international programme of work, supported by IRC4HR, to identify the challenges and innovations to respond to an ageing workforce through a global innovations competition across four key areas:
+As such, we have launched an international programme of work, supported by the Innovation Resource Center for Human Resources, to identify the challenges and innovations that will be involved in responding to an ageing workforce.
+This will be addressed through an international innovations competition across four key areas:

-Over the coming year, we will be talking to policymakers, employers and HR experts across the world about the need to adapt the workplace to an ageing workforce, before launching our international innovations competition in early 2021.
+Over the coming year, we will be talking to policymakers, employers and HR experts around the world about adapting workplaces for an ageing workforce, before launching our international innovations competition in early 2021.

 Webinar: The new long life – A framework for flourishing in a changing world